aharden/aharden-puppet_ent_agent/README.md

 Windows support requires the MSI installers for the PE Agent for Windows to be hosted outside of the PE environment.

-AIX, Debian, RedHat, and Windows OS Families have been tested.
+AIX, Debian/Ubuntu, and Windows OS Families have been tested.
 Solaris testing is in progress.
+RedHat support with yumrepo isn't possible on PE 3.3 due to bug PUP-2271.